 Where Airports Use Air Curtains:

-Baggage Loading & Unloading Doors: As bags, cartons, and cargo are being loaded and unloaded, air curtains keep employees warm or cool and machinery operating while saving energy.
+- Baggage Loading & Unloading Doors: As bags, cartons, and cargo are being loaded and unloaded, baggage dock door air curtains keep employees warm or cool and machinery operating while saving energy.